How to Conclude an Essay? 3 Easy Steps & 4 Examples

 Example:

-Original Thesis: "A balanced diet rich in fruits and vegetables is crucial for preventing chronic diseases and maintaining optimal health."
+Original Thesis: "A balanced diet rich in fruits and vegetables can support long-term health and reduce the risk of nutrition-related disease."

 Step 2: Summarize Key Points